-Similar to the Building Health Permit, you also have certain training requirements for your staff.
+Similar to the Building Health Permit, you also have specific training requirements for your staff.
 The Employee Health Permit is a set of guidelines that the Food and Drug Administration requires for public safety.
 It is administered and monitored at the state level, so fees and administrative upkeep vary.

-A Seller’s Permit is kind of like an EIN for the state, not federal level.
+A Seller’s Permit is kind of like an EIN for the state, not the federal level.
 Free of charge, the permit identifies the business as someone who collects state tax.

 Dumpster Placement Permit

 Once you open, you’re going to have to take out the trash.
 So, where do you put it?
 No surprise, but there is a permit for that, too.
-Average cost and involvement for a Dumpster Placement Permit varies per state, so make sure you check with your local government to ensure the accuracy of your information.
+Average cost and involvement for a Dumpster Placement Permit vary per state, so make sure you check with your local government to ensure the accuracy of your information.

 Other Restaurant Permits To Consider